BITSS-OPA/opa-deworming/04_givewell_review.md

 \tag{3}
 \end{equation}

-The weight for each country is defined by ...
-(DEFINE F1 IN WORDS)
+The weight for each country takes into account the number of treatments provided as well as the proportion of costs incurred by DtWI in that geography.

 - $F^{i}_{2}$: is the proportion of the costs that are paid by the Deworm the World initiative (DtW from now on) (`F1, 2, C:G6`).
 - $Q^{i}_{1}$: estimated number of treatments delivered and commited (`F1, 2, C:G7`).